suddutt1/fabricnetgenerator/README.md

 # Hyperledger Fabric Network Generator
 ### This tool generates hyperledger fabric v1.x network related files to spwan a network quickly
 Hyperledger Fabric Network Generator
+### Nov 28,2018: Updated to support Fabric 1.3 based network with solo orderer.
+Fabric 1.3 based kafka is yet to be developed.
+Support for Fabric 1.2 is skipped for now.
 ### Nov 25,2018: Fixed issue on kafka configuration .
 Added a feature to generate a base chaincode
 ### Nov 19,2018 : Fix issue for networks generated in ECS , Alibaba cloud environment
 ### June 30, 2018: Updated a version comapatibility map system so that it can support fabric version 1.0.0, 1.1.0, 1.0.4.